 LLS-funded researcher spotlights

 The Leukemia & Lymphoma Society funds research across the continuum, from basic research through clinical trials, from bench to bedside.
-To date, we have invested almost $1 billion in research to advance therapies and save lives.
+To date, we have invested more than $1 billion in research to advance therapies and save lives.
 LLS research grants have funded many of today's most promising advances, including targeted therapies and immunotherapies and some of the therapies first approved for blood cancer patients are now helping patients with other types of cancers and other serious diseases.
 Thanks to research and access to better treatments, survival rates for many blood cancer patients have doubled, tripled and even quadrupled since 1960.

 hear from some of the world's most renowned blood cancer researchers about how LLS support helps makes it happen.